|Helen Mirren and Bryan Cranston in Trumbo|

 Steve Martin wrote in an October 2007 article in the New Yorker that he saw Trumbo “sorting the seeds and stems from a brick of pot” during the 1970s while he was dating Trumbo's daughter Mitzi.
 However, although it's acceptable for Bryan Cranston to play a meth manufacturer (in "Breaking Bad"), and pop benzedrines playing Trumbo in the film, for some reason it was deemed necessary to omit Trumbo's time in Mexico and the marijuana he smoked there, and afterwards.

-It seems likely Trumbo came up with the concept for the film that won him his second Oscar (under a pseudonym), The Brave One, while in Mexico.
-With this achievement, Trumbo began to break the blacklist using only his mightier-than-the-sword pen.
+It seems likely that, while in Mexico with his family after being released from prison, Trumbo came up with the concept for the film that won him his second Oscar (under a pseudonym), The Brave One.
+With that achievement, Trumbo began to break the blacklist using only his mightier-than-the-sword pen.

 Marijuana and communism were, in Trumbo's time, linked in the public's mind, and in popular culture.
 Hollywood touched on it in 1957's Sweet Smell of Success, in which Tony Curtis plays a swarmy PR flack who tries to smear a jazz guitarist as a pot-smoking commie.
 Curtis was notable as a slave/bard in Spartacus, the Trumbo film that broke the blacklist for good, fittingly so, since it's the story of a Thracian slave who takes on the Roman Empire.
 (Thrace was next to Scythia, where people ritualistically inhaled cannabis fumes, as recorded by Herodotus.)